 SSH, also known as Secure Shell, is the preferred tool of server admins looking to administer their devices over the internet or any other network while maintaining their privacy.
-By offering an encrypted, remote command line interface, the secure shell is the tool of choice for clients running a Linux machine on their Cloud VPS or Dedicated Server.
+By offering an encrypted, remote command-line interface, the secure shell is the tool of choice for clients running a Linux machine on their Cloud VPS or Dedicated Server.

 Making SSH even more secure

 One of the few flaws SSH has is that it still uses a password by default.
-Passwords come with a few security disadvantages.
+Unfortunately, passwords come with a few security disadvantages.
 For instance, Malicious actors may be able to guess passwords even if the password is well-chosen.
 Additionally, passwords can be difficult to memorize and type.
 This may be something for you to consider when using tools that may or may not have decent copy-paste support.
 Fortunately, SSH offers a more robust form of protection that is safer and more convenient: key-based authentication.

 From a combination lock to a lock and key